Military Movers San Diego, CA & Chula Vista, CA

 Rolando and his team packed and loaded our HHG shipment for our overseas move last week and they were awesome!
 Called to let us know when they would arrive, arrived ahead of schedule, and were extremely efficient.
 Each member of the team were professional, friendly, and respectful.
 They hustled to... read moreJenny L.1 year ago

 Recently moved from Carlsbad, CA to Colorado.
 I found Republic through some online get-a-quote site.
 We are very pleased with everything they did.I paid for the move myself so price was always a concern and they were in line with all the other major movers.
 I had... read moreScott N.1 year ago

 Thanks Team Republic Moving & Storage!
 Mr. Miguel Ramirez, his brother Hugo, and James made up the team for our pack-out to Florida.
 Very professional, well led, friendly, inexhaustible, and followed through with a spotless move from start to finish.
 They were flexible with the schedule before arrival, showed up... read moreBrent S.1 year ago

 Alberto and his crew we're very professional and incredibly helpful.
 The best moving experience I have ever had.Tim Q.1 year ago

 As a military family we are very familiar with moving.
 Ricardo and his team were extremely professional, polite and curious.
 In 23 years of moving every three to four years Republic Moving and Storage were the best we've ever experienced.
-They were efficient and friendly and handled our... read moreDonny G.1 year ago
+They were efficient and friendly and handled our... read moreDonny G.2 years ago

 This is our first overseas move and PJ, Dalton and Derek made it a smooth sailing.
 Not only were they experienced with overseas move they made us feel very comfortable during such a hectic transition.
 The team worked from the moment they got to our house.
-The attention to detail... read moreLiz H.1 year ago
+The attention to detail... read moreLiz H.2 years ago